rmiddle/shurly/README.txt

     a single page with both the entry form and the URL listing

 USAGE: ----------------------------
+1) Visit admin/user/permissions to set up permissions for Shurly (see explanation of permissions below).
+2) To create a new short URL, visit /shurly or add the "Create a short URL" block to your site.
+3) To view your own URLs, visit /myurls or add the 'My URLs'

 Since short URLs are created at the root path of the site (http://example.com/myURL), it is recommended that this module be used as the basis for a complete site, not as an add-on to an existing site.
 That being said, the module does its best to ensure that entered URLs don't conflict with existing menu entries and path aliases in the current Drupal installation.
-ShURLy should work even if Drupal is installed in a subdirectory without clean URLs.
+ShURLy should work even if Drupal is installed in a subdirectory or without clean URLs.

 Permissions: ----------------------
 - Create short URLs: